 Differential Equations, Dynamical Systems, and an Introduction to Chaos, Second Edition, provides a rigorous yet accessible introduction to differential equations and dynamical systems.

-Thirty years in the making, this revised text by three of the world's leading mathematicians covers the dynamical aspects of ordinary differential equations. it explores the relations between dynamical systems and certain fields outside pure mathematics, and has become the standard textbook for graduate courses in this area.
-The Second Edition now brings students to the brink of contemporary research, starting from a background that includes only calculus and elementary linear algebra.
+The original text by three of the world's leading mathematicians has become the standard textbook for graduate courses in this area.
+Thirty years in the making, this Second Edition brings students to the brink of contemporary research, starting from a background that includes only calculus and elementary linear algebra.

 - Developed by award-winning researchers and authors

 - Provides a rigorous yet accessible introduction to differential equations and dynamical systems